 Must-Have Experiences in Thailand

-These items should go on your Thailand Bucket List.
+This Thailand travel tip is to all all of these items on to your Thailand Bucket List.
 But don’t worry about doing all of these things on your first visit to Thailand.

 - Visit the Grand Palace in Bangkok, and tour its surrounding temples.

 - Chill on the Beach – whatever this means for you, whether it’s splashing in the water, tanning, or with a margarita in hand, head to the Thai islands and relax!